Psychological and Emotional Damage Caused by Car Accident in New York

 Some people may display initial psychological symptoms that subside over time.
 Others may have long-lasting emotional effects that make it difficult to manage daily activities.

-Emotional Distress After a Car Accident
+Emotional Trauma After a Car Accident

 When you are full of adrenaline in the immediate aftermath of a car accident, it’s easy to overlook your emotional reaction to what just happened.
 Seeking treatment for your physical injuries often takes precedence in the hours and days after a collision.